michael-betz/zed_vvm/linux_apps/README.md

-# linux
+# linux_apps

-__.config__ my current linux kernel configuration file for `make menuconfig`.
-Copy / link it to `linux/.config`.

-__zynq-zed.dts__ my current device tree.
-Copy / link it to `linux/arch/arm/boot/dts/zynq-zed.dts`.

-__fpga-mgr.patch__ Patch for the linux mainline kernel to get the /sys/class/fpga_mgr/fpga0/firmware file which is needed to easily configure the fpga from linux.
-The xilinx version of the kernel has this little convenience feature already builtin.
+These are mostly python applications which are supposed to run on the zedboard.

+__vvm_daemon.py__ daemon application to setup and use the VVM.
+Measurement data and parameters are exported as mqtt topics.

+__vvm_oled.py__ handles the front-panel OLED display and user interface, connects to vvm_daemon.py through mqtt.

-__vvm_appp.service__ for auto-starting the OLED app.
-Copy to `/lib/systemd/system/` and enable with `sudo systemctl start vvm_app`
+__misc/vvmd.service__ systemd configuration for auto-starting the mqtt daemon.
+Copy to `/lib/systemd/system/` and enable with `sudo systemctl start vvmd`

-All the other stuff are applications which are supposed to run on the zedboard.
+__lib__ various helper classes to access CSRs from python without litex_server

+__misc/csr_from_c__ helper library to access CSRs form C on the Zedboard.
+Superfast!!!
+(2 MHz gpio toggle)

+__misc/litex_server_light__ a stripped down version of litex_server which can run on the Zedboard.
+No dependencies.

+__misc/oled_experiments__ various experiments on how to utilize pygame to implement the OLED user interface